 The Causeway Coastal Route is one of Ireland’s most popular coastal hiking routes.
-It’s known for extreme steep cliffs, spectacular views, and one of the filming locations of the HBO series Game of Thrones.
+It’s known for extremely steep cliffs, spectacular views, and one of the filming locations of the HBO series Game of Thrones.

 Northern Ireland is actually part of the United Kingdom of Great Britain and Northern Ireland.
 Southern Ireland (Now known as the Republic of Ireland) separated from Northern Ireland in the 1922 partition.
 Before this Ireland as a whole was part of the UK.